conjectures/Engineering_84_business_week/README.md

 # Ansible Task

-## Task
+## Task Summary
 Use ansible playbooks to launch 3 machines on AWS: a controller, a web-app and a database.
 Implement the 2 tier architecture as IAC with ansible Node app has to work with public IP and db working with `/posts`

+## Acceptance Criteria
+- Two-tier architecture on AWS
+- Application fully working and communicating with database
+- Configuration management with Ansible
+- Resources brought up dynamically.
+- Fully automatic; no manual steps needed.

 ## Solution
 ### Architecture
-In this task, we are using a Vagrant VM as a controller, which spins up two EC2 instances on AWS as agents.
+In this task, we are using a Vagrant VM as a controller, which spins up three EC2 instances on AWS.
+From the three, one EC2 instance acts as a controller, while the other two are agents.

 ![Architecture](media/ansible_architecture.jpg)

-As can be seen in the -
+As can be seen in the diagram,

 ### Summary
 The above task is completed in a fully automated fashion.
 The only command required to be executed, is `vagrant up`.